top of page

 • Update your resume.

 • Begin researching different law schools and programs.
-Create a document that details specific admissions requirements, processes and tuition costs.
+An excellent resource is https://www.lsac.org.
+Create a document that you can use to keep details about schools' specific admissions requirements, processes and tuition costs.

 Academic Goals:

-• Meet with your pre-professional advisor to update your plan and establish relationship with college and faculty advisor.
+• Meet with your pre-professional advisor to update your plan and establish a relationship with your college and faculty advisor.

 • Cultivate relationships with faculty/staff/advisors that may serve as references for applications.